Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt-sc_p8BAXGEU.md

 # [March 23rd, 2021 Livestream](../2021-03-23.md)
 ## Q&A: In the video about the Engine Upgrade, Jace talked about the improvement of building painting?
 https://www.youtube.com/watch?v=sc_p8BAXGEU
-This question was possibly duplicated with a more recent answer: [March 30th, 2021 Livestream Q&A: Any news on reworking colour selection?](./yt-OTsxz-Twmys.md) [https://www.youtube.com/watch?v=OTsxz-Twmys](https://www.youtube.com/watch?v=OTsxz-Twmys)
+This question was possibly duplicated with a more recent answer: [April 20th, 2021 Livestream Q&A: Any changes to the colouring system?](./yt-3b7amkQ5Cv0.md) [https://www.youtube.com/watch?v=3b7amkQ5Cv0](https://www.youtube.com/watch?v=3b7amkQ5Cv0)

 ### Topics